REAL FUN. REAL BOYS.

 This coming summer we will diving into what it means to live fearless as one way of growing in Christ in Every Phase of Life.

 We encourage you to do the following:

-- Pray for the boys who were at camp this year, that they would be visibly reminded of The Armor of God.
+- Pray for the boys who were at camp this past year, and for those who will be coming this year.

 - Pray that the Lord would be preparing not only BUILT’s to come to camp, but also returning staff and those who will be joining us for the first time.

 We would also like to challenge families in a couple of ways: